Aliases for CATSPER2 Gene

 GeneCards Summary for CATSPER2 Gene

 CATSPER2 (Cation Channel, Sperm Associated 2) is a Protein Coding gene.
 Diseases associated with CATSPER2 include deafness-infertility syndrome and catsper-related male infertility.
 Among its related pathways are Sweet Taste Signaling and Reproduction.
-GO annotations related to this gene include calcium channel activity and voltage-gated ion channel activity.
+GO annotations related to this gene include ion channel activity and voltage-gated ion channel activity.
 An important paralog of this gene is CATSPER3.

 UniProtKB/Swiss-Prot for CATSPER2 Gene